The online application for 2011 NanoDays kits is now live!

 The 2011 kit contains a mix of old favorites and some new activities.
-You can preview the list of activities here; check this list throughout the next few weeks as each activity becomes linked to the NISE Net catalog.
+You can preview the list of activities here; check this list throughout the next few weeks as each activity becomes linked online.
 Physical kits arrive with all materials and instructions that you need- just open the box and go!

 It’s easy to participate in NanoDays.
 Fill out the online application for a physical kit between now and December 10.
 You will hear about the status of your application in late December.
 Kits will be shipped in early January, 2011.
 Look for the digital kit to be available after January 15.